-- (a) Endanger him/herself or others. - (b) Not return for a court hearing. - (c) Run away from or otherwise not remain in the care or control of his/her parent, guardian, or custodian. - (d) Face immediate endangerment to his/her health or welfare.
+- (a) Endanger themself or others. - (b) Not return for a court hearing. - (c) Run away from or otherwise not remain in the care or control of their parent, guardian, or custodian. - (d) Face immediate endangerment to the juvenile's health or welfare.

-If a juvenile offender is not released to a parent, guardian, custodian, or other suitable person, the officer taking the juvenile offender into custody shall notify the court as soon as possible of the detention of the juvenile and the reasons for detention (Minn.
+If a juvenile offender is not released to a parent, guardian, custodian, or other suitable person, the officer taking the juvenile offender into custody shall communicate with or deliver the juvenile to a secure detention facility to determine whether the juvenile should be released or detained.
+The officer shall also notify the court as soon as possible of the detention of the juvenile and the reasons for detention (Minn.
 Stat. § 260B.176).